chtoucas/Narvalo.NET/docs/namespaces/Narvalo.Mvp.md

 - Use `ConcurrentDictionary` instead of `Dictionary `for type caching.
 - Added basic (but usable) support for CommandLine application.

-### Inversion of Control

-Sample support for IOC (at least Autofac) is provided in src/Narvalo.Extras.
-Since it is identical to what is done in WebFormsMvp, I do not intend to make it an official package.
-Just copy and adapt the code from WebFormsMvp.
-The same applies to StructureMap, Castle or Unity.

 Narvalo.Mvp.Web
 ---------------